irushub/irushub/README.md

 - 🔧 Create browser extensions to make the internet a little less chaotic.
 - 🕸️ Designing websites that look great and sometimes even work!
 - 🧠 I teach machines to learn.
 They're getting smarter; I'm just hoping they don't take over.
-- 🎨 Build cool and play with NFT stuff—images, metadata, and more!
+- 🎨 Build cool stuff with NFTs and more!

 ## Fun Facts:
-- Debugging is just my way of having a conversation with the computer. 🤖
+- Debugging is just my way of having a negotiation with the computer. 🤖
 - I write code that even my future self struggles to understand. 😅

 Connect with me for decentralized fun, code banter, or to debug life’s problems!